 A container app is not a role.
-It contains an
+It contains a

 Gulpfile.js or a

-Container apps are best used by, in an empty project directory, running ansible-container init, adding the reference to the Galaxy-hosted container app you wish to use.
+Container apps are best used in an empty project directory by running ansible-container init, and adding the reference to the Galaxy-hosted container app you wish to download and use.

 Not all roles are container-enabled roles, but that doesn’t mean you can’t use them with Ansible Container.
 If a role provides configuration and tuning (for example SELinux configuration, firewall configuration, etc.), it can be used with Ansible Container all the same.
 However non-container-enabled roles that configure services will likely need modification before being useful with Ansible Container, as containerized services require a fundamentally different approach versus hardware virtualization or bare-metal services.